Gaius-Augustus/BRAKER/README.md

        --hints=rnaseq.hints --etpmode --softmasking
 ```

-You can or course replace the `rnaseq.gff` hints file by a BAM-file, e.g. `--bam=ranseq.bam`.
+You can of course replace the `rnaseq.gff` hints file by a BAM-file, e.g. `--bam=ranseq.bam`.

 In addition, the following pipelines can be executed by BRAKER (deprecated pipelines):